| Maine was to be my turnaround

 me, I felt the ocean was revealing secret tabernacles to my heathen

+eyes.
 My fascination grew until I went

 out with a clammer to dig clams on the mud flats.
 He spoke of clammers taking